amitgoswami1027/ProductionalizeMachineLearningModels-Master/MLFlow/README.md

 # GETTING STARTED WITH MLFLOW
 ## MLflow: A Machine Learning Lifecycle Platform

+### Basic Comcepts
+* MLflow is an MLOps tool that can be used to increase the efficiency of machine learning experimentation and productionalization.
+* MLflow lets you train, reuse, and deploy models with any library and package them into reproducible steps that other data scientists can use as a “black box”, without even having to know which library you are using.

 ### MLflow designed to take care about the following :
 * MLflow, a an open source platform from Databricks that aims to design an open ML platform where organizations can use any ML library and development tool of their choice to reliably build and share ML applications.